 Scott wants to instill strong skiing skills and knowledge to our very young Future Star athletes.
 This is such an important age to help create a love of skiing, solid technical skills, and a wonderment for a sport the child can bring forward with them for the rest of their life.

 And, most importantly, it is an opportunity for each child to learn goal setting, individualism, taking care of themselves, getting along with others, accepting others, and developing team cohesion.
 These are some important items coaches can help teach each child, things they can carry onward for their entire lives.
 It's For the Kids with a goal that each child learn more than just about skiing.

-Adam is excited to start his fourth season at Ski and Snowboard Club Vail, and specifically to continue working with the phenomenally talented U16 Women’s Team.
+Adam is excited to start his 5th year coaching at SSCV.
+After three years as the head women’s u16 coach, and a year working individually with athletes on special projects and return to snow from injury, Adam is thrilled to now work with Rob Worrell at U14, where he will lead the YOB 2011 group of boys and girls (1st year U14 athletes).
 Throughout his career, Adam has found his greatest satisfaction in the shared experience of empowerment through testing one’s limits and reshaping perceived boundaries.